Diamond cutting

 Diamond cutting, as well as overall processing, is concentrated in a few cities around the world.
 The main diamond trading centers are Antwerp, Tel Aviv, and Dubai from where roughs are sent to the main processing centers of India and China.
 Diamonds are cut and polished in Surat, India and the Chinese cities of Guangzhou and Shenzhen.
-India in recent years has held between 19–31% of the world market in polished diamonds and China has held 17% of the world market share in a recent year.
+India in recent years has held between 90% of the world market in polished diamonds and China has held the rest of the world market share in a recent year.
 Other important diamond centers are New York City and Amsterdam.

 Diamond cutting process

 The basic diamond cutting process includes these steps; planning, cleaving or sawing, bruting, polishing, and final inspection.
 A simplified round brilliant cut process includes the following stages: